Overview

 Requirements

-• HEPATITIS B (3 shot series) or positive titer before clinicals/patient contact
+• HEPATITIS B - 3 shot series or 2 shot Heplisav series or a positive titer

-• MEASLES, MUMPS RUBELLA (MMR) or separate positive titers
+• MEASLES, MUMPS RUBELLA (MMR) - 2 shot series or a positive titer

-• TUBERCULIN SKIN TEST (TB) - Negative reading within 12 months of course completion date or chest x-ray
+• TUBERCULIN SKIN TEST (TB) - Negative reading that is valid through the course or chest x-ray

 NOTICE: Certain criminal history may prevent a student from being approved to register for a program or attending clinical/practicum/externship.
 In some areas it can prohibit student from employment and/or obtaining licensure through the Pharmacy Technician Certification Board.
 Students should verify eligibility before applying.